The product of simple modules over KLR algebras and quiver Grassmannians: Graded quiver varieties

 for any pair $(P\to Q), (P'\to Q')$.
-There is a finite set of generators given by the projective cover of nonprojective indecomposable representations $M_\beta$ of $Q$ and projective representations.
-Namely, we take the projective cover of the indecomposable representation $M_\beta$.
+The category is generated by projective covers of nonprojective indecomposable representations $M_\beta$ of $Q$ in addition to projective representations.
+That is, we take the projective cover of the indecomposable representation $M_\beta$.

-if $M_\beta$ is not a projective representation of $Q$ and $(M_\beta=M_\beta)$ if $M_\beta$ is a projective representation.
+if $M_\beta$ is not a projective representation of $Q$ and $(0\to P_\beta \to Q_\beta)=(M_\beta=M_\beta)$ if $M_\beta$ is a projective representation.
 For simplicity, we also write $(P_\alpha\to Q_\alpha)$ for $(M_\beta=M_\beta)$ if $M_\beta$ is a projective representation of $Q$.
 Set

 Following \cite[Theorem 4.11]{CFR2}, we have